wso2/carbon-kernel/launcher/README.md

 ## Monitoring server startup logs

-During the server startup process, the launcher component uses the `java-util-logging` API to publish records to the product startup console or the `<CARBON_HOME>/logs/carbon.log` file.
-Bootstrap logger maintains two separate handlers:

-* ConsoleLogHandler for configuring `java.util.logging`, which appends to the Carbon console.
-This can be used for bootstrap logging via `java.util.logging` prior to the startup of pax logging.

-* FileLogHandler for configuring `java.util.logging`, which appends to the wso2carbon.log file.
-This could be used for bootstrap logging prior to framework startup.

-For instructions on how to configure this logging facility, see the documentation on monitoring Carbon startup logs.

-## Monitoring Server Startup Logs

-The WSO2 Carbon Launcher is responsible for initializing and starting the Carbon server.
 During the server startup process, the launcher component uses the `java-util-logging` API to publish records to the product startup console or the carbon.log file (stored in the `<CARBON_HOME>/logs` directory).

 WSO2 Carbon maintains a separate configuration file (`logging.properties`) to control the logging details of the java.util.logging framework.
 This file is stored in the `<CARBON_HOME>/bin/bootstrap` directory.
 There are two handlers defined in the default configuration: